eddyzags/pocket-network-helm-chart/README.md

 #### Fullnode

-The full node can expose one public-facing port to allow other nodes to connect, query its status, and broadcast transactions.
+The fullnode can expose one public-facing port to allow other nodes to connect, query its status, and broadcast transactions.
 This chart allows configuration of an external service using Kubernetes NodePort, exposing the port on each node’s IP at a static port.

 ```
 shannon: